Chypre: Style, concept

 The composition is usually enhanced with a floral component through rose and jasmine oil.

 Animalic notes such as civet can be added to this accord to provide richness, but are less popular in modern perfumery.
 The most common modifiers to this basic accord include patchouli, bergamot, vetiver, ambergris, sandalwood and labdanum resin.

-Sub-families
+Subfamilies

 The chypre fragrances generally fit into the Oriental and Woody family of fragrance wheel classification.
 They can also be classified into several styles: